 Alienation from other people in society

-Sexual thrills come with a cost, but are worth it
+Sexual thrills come with a cost, but are worth the price

 The impossibility of escaping one’s character or fate